 Another good news is that you do not need to worry about buying different batteries for the D810, because the older EN-EL15 battery is compatible with the D810.
 In addition, the MB-D12 battery grip for the D800/D800E is also compatible with the D810, which should make it easier to transition for existing owners.

-6) 5 FPS Full RAW, 6 FPS in DX Crop and 1.2x Crop Modes and 7 FPS with the MB-D12 Battery Grip
+5 FPS Full RAW, 6 FPS in DX and 1.2x Crop Modes and 7 FPS with the MB-D12 Battery Grip

 The Nikon D810 shoots 1 FPS faster than the D800/D800E and now does not require the MB-D12 battery grip to get to 6 FPS – you will be able to shoot either in 1.2x or DX crop modes at this speed and if you need more speed, you can jump to 7 FPS with the older MB-D12 Battery Grip.

-The Nikon D810 is much quieter than the D800 and D800E, which is great news for wedding, reportage and documentary photography.
-By how much?
-Take a look at the below comparison video to hear for yourself:
+The Nikon D810 is much quieter than the D800 and D800E, which is great news for wedding, reportage, and documentary photography.

 The native ISO range has been expanded to 64-12,800 range from 100-6,400.
-The one stop improvement in the high ISO range translates to lower amounts of noise at high ISO levels, particularly past ISO 1600.
-We do not yet know whether the improvement is a full stop – that remains to be seen in our upcoming tests.
-Still, it is nice to have the option of shooting at ISO 12,800 with such a high resolution sensor.
+The one-stop improvement in the high ISO range translates to lower amounts of noise at high ISO levels, particularly past ISO 1600.
+Unfortunately, RAW support from Adobe and other companies is still quite poor and it is hard to determine the real improvements at high ISOs the D810 brings.
+Still, it is nice to have the option of shooting at ISO 12,800 with such a high-resolution sensor.

 Although the D800 and the D800E last longer in DX mode than the Nikon D700, their buffers are just not suited for continuous shooting.
 After doing a bit of research earlier today, I found out that Nikon actually doubled the buffer size on the D810, which is great news for those that are considering the camera for action photography.
-Take a look at the below graph that I published earlier in my Nikon D810 Buffer Size article:
+Take a look at the below graph that I published earlier in the Nikon Buffer Capacity Comparison article:

 |DSLR||Image Type||FX Size||DX Size||FX Buffer||DX Buffer|